-General provisions are maintained according to the relevant Bangladesh Bank Guideline and Specific provisions are maintained as per FFIL's internal policy which is much more conservative than Bangladesh Bank Guidelines.
+General provisions are maintained according to the relevant Bangladesh Bank Guideline and Specific provisions are maintained as per the guidelines approval of Bangladesh Bank.

 Discussion of the FI's credit risk management policy.
 Implementation of various strategies to minimize risk: To encounter and mitigate credit risk, the following control measures are taken place at FFIL: